dilshankarunarathne/institute-management-system/Agreement.md

 ### 1. Scope of Work:

-Aztra LLC agrees to provide UI/UX design services using Figma, mobile app development services utilizing Dart and Flutter, back-end development with Node JS, Express JS incorporating OAuth2.0, web application development with React JS, and database development using MongoDB, as described in the project requirements provided by the client.
+Aztra LLC agrees to provide development services for an institute management system.
+This includes backend development with Node.js and Express.js, database development using MongoDB, video streaming implementation using HLS, user authentication and authorization using JWT, course creation and management, and payment integration using Stripe, as described in the project requirements provided by the client.

 ### 2. Additional Requirements: